-All rights reserved under International and Pan-American Copyright Conventions.
+All rights reserved.
 No part of this publication may be reproduced, stored in a retrieval system, or transmitted in any form or by any means, electronic, mechanical, photocopying, recording, or otherwise, without the prior written permission of the copyright owner.

-A catalog record for this book is available from the Library of Congress.
+A CIP catalogue record for this book is available from the British Library.

-ISBN: 978-0-7566-3133-8
+ISBN: 978-1-40532-180-8

-Color reproduction by Colourscan, Singapore Printed and bound by Toppan Printing Co.
+Colour reproduction by Colourscan, Singapore Printed and bound by Toppan Printing Co.
 (Shenzhen) Ltd, China